 What if I see a job or profile that looks plagiarized?

-Flag the post (Learn how under Report Suspicious Activity section here).
+Please flag the post.
 We’ll investigate and take action if it violates our policies.

 I’m a client who received plagiarized work.
 What should I do?

 Contact the freelancer to discuss revisions, or open a dispute if necessary.
 You can also report it to us if you believe it violates our policies.
-Learn how under the Report Suspicious Activity section here.
+Learn how to report suspicious activity here.

 Where can I learn more about IP policies on Upwork?